 And to the rear of the Myeongbu-jeon Hall is the Samseong-gak Hall.
 The most interesting mural in this shaman shrine hall, which includes images of Chilseong (The Seven Stars), Dokseong (The Lonely Saint), and Sanshin (The Mountain Spirit), is the modern Sanshin Taenghwa.

 Admission to Seoraksan National Park, where Sinheungsa Temple is located, is 2,500 won.
 Sinheungsa Temple itself is free.

-HOW TO GET THERE: From the city of Sokcho, Gangwon-do, you’ll need to take a bus bound for Seoraksan National Park.
+From the city of Sokcho, Gangwon-do, you’ll need to take a bus bound for Seoraksan National Park.
 The bus leaves every ten minutes, and the bus ride should last around twenty to twenty-five minutes.
 From where the bus drops you off at the entrance of the park, you’ll need to walk about ten minutes to get to Sinheungsa Temple.

-OVERALL RATING: 9/10.
 Sinheungsa Temple, without a doubt, is one of the most beautifully situated temples in all of Korea.
 Seoraksan National Park is breath-taking, and it surrounds you at every turn inside the valley where Sinheungsa Temple is located.
 In addition to the natural beauty surrounding Sinheungsa Temple, there’s the 18.9 metre tall bronze statue of Seokgamoni-bul.
 It’s one of the best incarnations of the Buddha on the Korean peninsula.
 Additionally, the historic, and beautiful, statues that are designated Korean Treasures are something to keep an eye out for when inside the temple shrine halls, as are the statues of the Four Heavenly Kings at the entry of the temple gate.